ia-eknorr/ignition-git-style-guide/readme.md

 Each commit should contain a message (`git commit -m "<Commit message here>"`).
 These messages are required by Git and should contain a brief description of what is contained in the commit.
 If one is not provided, a vim document will appear in the console asking for a commit message (or `:q` if you'd like to quit).

-Some prefer to prepend `Feature:` or `Chore:` before their commit message.
-This can be used to give a quick categorization to each commit for someone visually searching through commit messages.
+Some prefer to prepend commit messages with a category of the commit, such as `Feature:`, `Chore:`, `Bugfix:`, etc. This can be used to give a quick categorization to each commit for someone visually searching through commit messages.

 > :memo: **_Note_**: If it's difficult to sum up your work in a brief commit message, that could be an indicator that you're trying to fit too much into a single commit.
 Consider breaking up the work into more than one commit.